-- 99. Investigating suspected breaches of the code - 100.
-Consideration of the speaker's report by the council - 101.
-Implementing the result of the vote - 102.
-Investigating the matter further - 103.
-Consideration of further report by council - 104.
-Effect of appeal on a resolution - 105.
-Breaches of these rules and orders and legislation relating to privileges and immunities
+- 93. Investigating suspected breaches of the code

+- 94. Consideration of the Speaker's report by the Council

+- 95. Implementing the result of the vote

+- 96. Investigating the matter further

+- 97. Consideration of further report by Council

+- 98. Effect of appeal on a resolution

+- 99. Breaches of these rules and orders

-Dissolution of the council
+Dissolution of the Council

-- 106. Conditions for dissolution - 107.
+- 100. Conditions for dissolution - 101.
 Procedure for considering the dissolution